Coaspe/riot_api/packages/lol_api/README.md

 # lol_api

-This library provides an easy way to use the League of Legends api with Dart language.
+This package provides an easy way to use the League of Legends api with Dart language.

-Queries using access token and RSO are not yet supported

 You need your own [Riot api key](https://developer.riotgames.com/).